lerausenco/KBE-Prosjekt/A2 - Weldability Check.md

 The modules are described here.

 ### space_for_welding_gun.py
 The weldability check is performed here.
 After confirming that the walls are ok the space is investigated section by section.
 A zeros array for the space of the robot arm is created and it is scaled down to represent it in pixels.
-The algorithms loops through the image array in sections of the robot array.
+The algorithm loops through the image array in sections of the robot array.
 If a section of the image array is equal to the robot section then that section is changed to a number representing the colour green.
 This ends up in a "feedback array".
 Next the feedback array is fed into an image processing unit to create the feedback image with red and green spots indicating weldability in addition to the walls.

 ### image_process.py
 This module contains functions for handling images.
 One function is used to pre-process an image into a numpy array, another is used to make the feedback image from the array containing which areas are weldable or not.